 These spurs are kept in place by crescent-shaped leather “spur straps.”
 In olden times, cowboys would fix small pendants to the shaft of their spurs, calling them “jingle bobs” because of the jingling sounds they produced.

 You can check out the different styles for sale on Amazon by clicking here.
-You see spurs with varying neck lengths, rowel designs, and even ones made with balls in place of rowels.
+You see spurs with varying neck lengths, rowel designs, and even ones made with balls instead of rowels.

 But my son-in-law grew up riding with spurs and loves using them.
 His entire family rides with spurs and says they wouldn’t want to ride without them.
 I can tell already that my grandson will grow up to ride with spurs like his daddy.